 Developers often view app performance testing as a necessary evil.
 It is undoubtedly a complicated, time-consuming, and costly process.

-But why is performance testing so crucial?
+But why is mobile performance testing so crucial?
 This question reminds me of my favorite quote by Ian Molyneaux:

 “If an end user perceives bad performance from your website, her next click will likely be on your-competition.com.”